Bharanidharan13/Face-Recognition-System/README.md

 johndoe | 09:45:12 AM | 07-May-2025
 janedoe | 09:46:25 AM | 07-May-2025

--Name: The name of the recognized individual.
+- Name: The name of the recognized individual.
--Log In Time: The time when the individual was detected.
+- Log In Time: The time when the individual was detected.
--Date: The date of attendance.
+- Date: The date of attendance.